simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 > If it's hard to write tests, nobody writes them

-In most of my projects this meant even, that writing frontend tests was put off until later... and that's in an app where a lot of logic is done in the frontend.
-The customer does not care, if your well tested backend does return the right data, if your vue components display it wrong.
+In most of my projects this meant even, that writing frontend tests was put off until later... and that's in an app where a lot of logic happens in the frontend.
+The customer does not care, if your well tested backend does return the right data, if your vue components break and look like you implemented a Nickleback record.

-For this reason I want to talk a little bit about the things I had to fight with and already want to issue a warning:
+For this reason I want to talk a little about the things I had to fight with and already want to issue a warning:

 > Start testing your frontend as early as possible